The history of Bergen-Belsen

 Beginning of April 1945

-Three train transports with around 6,700 prisoners from the exchange camp leave Bergen-Belsen, presumably bound for the Theresienstadt ghetto.
+Three transport trains carrying around 6,700 prisoners from the exchange camp leave Bergen-Belsen presumably bound for the Theresienstadt ghetto.

-More than 15,000 prisoners from the Mittelbau-Dora concentration camp and its subcamps are housed in the Wehrmacht barracks not far from the Bergen-Belsen concentration camp, which thus functions as part of the camp.
+More than 15,000 prisoners from the Mittelbau-Dora concentration camp and its satellite camps are sent to the Wehrmacht barracks not far from the Bergen-Belsen concentration camp.
+The barracks thus function as part of the concentration camp.

 • 15 April 1945

-British troops liberate around 53,000 prisoners of the Bergen-Belsen concentration camp.
-From 1943 to 1945, at least 52,000 women, men and children died in the Bergen-Belsen concentration camp and as a direct result of their imprisonment.
-More than 19,700 people died in the Bergen-Belsen prisoner-of-war camp between 1941 and 1945.
+British troops liberate around 53,000 prisoners from the Bergen-Belsen concentration camp.
+Between 1943 to 1945, at least 52,000 men, women, and children perished in the Bergen-Belsen concentration camp or as a direct result of their imprisonment.
+More than 19,700 people perished in the Bergen-Belsen POW camp from 1941 to 1945.

 April/May 1945

-To prevent the spread of epidemics, the British burn down the barracks of the prisoner camp on the former camp grounds.
+To prevent the spread of epidemics, British soldiers burn down the prisoner huts in the grounds of the former concentration camp.

 June to October 1945